InteropIO/finsemble-seed/README.md

 # Finsemble Seed Project

 To get started with Finsemble, check out the [seed project tutorial](https://www.chartiq.com/tutorials/?slug=finsemble).
-This tutorial walks you through setting up the seed project and introduces you to the basic concepts of developing a Finsemble smart desktop.
+This tutorial walks you through setting up the seed project and introduces you to the basic concepts of developing a Finsemble SmartDesktop.

 For everything you need to know about Finsemble, including our API documentation, check out the [developer documentation](https://documentation.chartiq.com/finsemble).